IoanaFlore/Database_Project_For_-Bookin-plane-tickets-/README.md

          * Return of the first 2 customers: *select * from clienti limit 2;*
          * First flight return: *select * from zbor limit 1;*
          * Return of all flights ordered in ascending order by flight price: *select * from zbor order by pret_zbor;*
-         * Return of all flights ordered in descending order by flight price: *select * from vbor order by pret_zbor desc;*
+         * Return of all flights ordered in descending order by flight price: *select * from zbor order by pret_zbor desc;*

   4. Conclusions